 Main picture: Russell Road Methodist Church

-The dedication services were conducted by the Reverends William Shaw and WB Boyce, the former of whom became President of the British Conference in 1865.
+The dedication services of this church were conducted by the Reverends William Shaw and WB Boyce, the former of whom became President of the British Conference in 1865.
 This homely sanctuary served the needs of the growing Methodist community for thirty years.
 It later belonged to the Salvation Army and was demolished only a few years ago.

 The chastely built edifice, with its beautiful interior arches, was commenced in 1872, the cost of erection being £5,000 of which £4,500 was raised before the opening ceremony.
 The congregation marched in triumph from the old church to their new spiritual home where the service of dedication took place.